-During the April 1815 eruption, the volcano ejected billions of tons of gas and debris into the atmosphere.
-Much of the heavier ash and debris fell on the islands around Tambora, but a significant amount wound up in the atmosphere, spreading around the world and partially blotting out the sun for months after the event.
+Before it blew in April 1815, Tambora was a 14,000-foot peak at the center of an Indonesian island named Sumbawa.
+During the eruption, the volcano ejected billions of tons of gas and debris into the atmosphere.
+Much of the heavier ash and debris fell on the islands and sea around Tambora, but a significant amount wound up in the atmosphere, spreading around the world and partially blotting out the sun for months after the event.
 The eruption itself killed tens of thousands—if not hundreds of thousands—of people in the resulting pyroclastic flows, choking ashfalls, and tsunamis.

 Tambora registered a VEI-7 on the Volcanic Explosivity Index, a metric that measures the size of volcanic eruptions on a scale from VEI-0 (non-explosive) to VEI-8 (megacolossal).
 Krakatoa measured a VEI-6, while Mount St. Helens and Vesuvius both rated a VEI-5.

-We’re familiar with the greenhouse effect, where certain gasses and particulates in the atmosphere can trap heat and cause global temperatures to tick upward, but volcanic eruptions can cause the opposite effect.
-There are two main mechanisms for this: the first is that the particulates ejected by volcanoes can act to reflect sunlight, allowing less solar radiation to reach the surface, keeping global temperatures lower than they would be under normal conditions.
-The result is a volcanic winter, similar to the much-feared “nuclear winter” that served as a major theme in 20th century science fiction.
+We’re familiar with the greenhouse effect, where certain gases and particulates in the atmosphere can trap heat and cause global temperatures to tick upward, but volcanic eruptions can cause the opposite effect.
+There are two main mechanisms for this: the first is that the particulates ejected by volcanoes can reflect sunlight, allowing less solar radiation to reach the surface, keeping global temperatures lower than they would be under normal conditions.
+The result is a volcanic winter, similar to the much-feared “nuclear winter” that served as a major theme in 20th-century science fiction.
 But particulates only last in the atmosphere for a couple of days.
 Far more important is the sulfur dioxide that also comes with eruptions.
-Sulfur dioxide gets converted into sulfuric acid, which then forms aerosols high up in the atmosphere that also serve to block incoming solar radiation for several years after the eruption.
+Sulfur dioxide gets converted into sulfuric acid, which then forms aerosols high up in the atmosphere that also block incoming solar radiation for several years after the eruption.

 The volcanic winter that followed Mount Tambora’s historic eruption devastated communities around the world.
-Ironically, the volcanic winter effect was most heavily felt during the summer months, especially in eastern North America.
-Residents reported heavy snow falling as late as the middle of June in the northeastern United States, with one report indicating as much as half a foot of snow on June 6, 1816.
+Ironically, the volcanic winter effect was noticed during the summer months, especially in eastern North America.
+Residents reported heavy snow falling as late as the middle of June in the northeastern United States, with one account citing half a foot of snow on June 6, 1816.

 The sudden drop in temperatures wreaked havoc on agriculture around the world.
 In addition to heavy frosts and freezes all but destroying crops in the United States, cold and wet conditions also killed the harvest in Europe and Asia.
 The widespread crop failures around the world led to famine in many regions of the world, costing countless lives.